Plastiglomerate: History

 Charles Moore, a sea captain and oceanographer for the Algalita Marine Research Institute in Long Beach, California, discovered this substance in 2006 while surveying Kamilo Beach on the Big Island of Hawai’i.
 Geology professor, Dr. Patricia Corcoran and Visual artist professor, Kelly Jazvac of the University of Western Ontario investigated the samples on Kamilo Beach in 2012 where they also coined the term "plastiglomerate".
-Approximately one-fifth of the plastiglomerates found at Kamilo Beach consisted of fishing debris, one quarter consisted of broken lid containers, and one half consisted of plastic "confetti".
+Approximately one-fifth of the plastiglomerates found at Kamilo Beach of fishing debris, one quarter of broken lid containers, and one half consisted of plastic "confetti".
 The plastiglomerate at Kamilo Beach was more likely created from human campfires than from molten lava flows.
-In 2023, it was reported plastiglomerates had been discovered on remote Trindade Island, a known refuge for turtles.
+In 2023, it was reported plastistone had been discovered on remote Trindade Island, a known refuge for turtles.